wisnunugroho21/lightweightvk/README.md

 cd android/Tiny                         # or any other sample ./gradlew assembleDebug                 # or assembleRelease
 ```
-Yoy can also open the project in Android Studio and build it from there.
+You can also open the project in Android Studio and build it from there.

 Before running demo apps on your device, connect the device to a desktop machine and run the deployment script: